 Check out the NOAA Office of Education website, as well as the opportunities below.

 The Sea Grant Knauss Fellowship provides a unique educational experience to graduate students who have an interest in ocean, coastal and Great Lakes resources and in the national policy decisions affecting those resources.
 The Fellowship matches highly qualified graduate students with "hosts" in the legislative and executive branch of government located in the Washington, D.C. area, for a one year paid fellowship.
-OER hosts fellows as opportunities are available.Learn more
+NOAA Ocean Exploration hosts fellows as opportunities are available.Learn more

 Interested in working on a NOAA vessel?
 Check out this page to learn more about opportunities with the NOAA Office of Marine and Aviation Operations, including serving as a wage mariner.Learn more